 Species List

 Offering.
 We ship bare root seedlings sealed in plastic bags.
 All our plants are certified as laboratory-propagated and unless otherwise specified are accompanied with complete instructions for care.
 The plantlets have been grown from seed in a sterile agar medium and are of proper size and development for establishing in pots or beds.
 The plants are small and usually produce shoots from 2 to 10 cm high the first year depending on the species.
 Such small plants are vulnerable to predators and to desiccation and need continual attention during their first year.
-Seedlings shipped in the spring are fully vernalized and are ready to be planted out.
-We recommend spring delivery but will ship unvernalized plants in the fall by special request if those species are ready for removal from the flask.
-Because winter arrives early in northern Minnesota, our fall shipping season ends in early November.
-All the species can be shipped, fully vernalized, in spring 2011.
+All the species will be shipped, fully vernalized, in spring 2024.

 All prices listed are in U.S. currency.

-into large clumps with multiple flowers per stem.
-We have recently
+The plant grows into large clumps with multiple flowers per stem.

-had excellent success growing seedlings in a purely inorganic mix of perlite
+We have had excellent success growing seedlings in a purely inorganic mix

-and Turface® MVP and have had several plantlets bloom only three years
+of perlite and TurfaceŽ MVP and have had several plantlets bloom only

-out of the flask.
-This species prefers fairly bright conditions,
+three years out of the flask.
+This species prefers fairly bright

-and we grow it under 50% shade cloth.
-Zones 7-9, possibly also Zone
+conditions, and we grow it under 50% shade cloth.
+Zones 7-9, possibly

-6, and even Zone 5 with winter mulching.
-Under a heavy straw mulch,
+also Zone 6, and even Zone 5 with winter mulching.
+Under a heavy

-C. californicum survived -29 F here in northern Minnesota last winter!
+C. californicum has survived -42 F here in northern

 Cypripedium candidum.
 The